 overview and history

 The Chorale's broad-based repertoire includes American classics, Broadway, pops, spirituals, old favorites, classical, sacred, and holiday works.
 There is a music style for everyone at a Chorale concert.
 The Chorale is under the direction of our very talented Music Director, Philip R. Aley.
-Phil took the reigns from Henry D. Monsch Jr. when "Hank" retired after 50 years of directorship and Phil continues the music traditions started when the Chorale was formed fifty-eight years ago.
+Phil took the reigns from Henry D. Monsch Jr. when "Hank" retired after 50 years of directorship and Phil continues the music traditions started when the Chorale was formed sixty years ago.
 The Chorale is also under the direction of Skylar Bunk as Assistant Director.

 The group has shared the stage with many well-known international soloists, Pittsburgh soloists and instrumental groups.
 Notable performances include a Memorial Day concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C. with soloist Irish tenor Anthony Kearns, two major works by Beethoven and Hanson with the Pittsburgh Civic Orchestra, Rutter's Magnificat with the Pittsburgh Philharmonic Orchestra, and selected numbers with the River City Brass Band.
 The Chorale has also performed with other great groups such as the Mt.
 Lebanon High School Percussion Ensemble and the Keystone Oaks Steel Drum Band.